Skip to main content

 • Create a Lightning app and add a flow to its utility bar.

-So far we've learned about a good tool to use when a flow is important enough to be expanded automatically: a Lightning page.
-And we've also learned about a good tool to use when a flow should be accessible from a record but not expanded automatically: a flow action.
+So far you’ve learned about a good tool to use when a flow is important enough to be expanded automatically: a Lightning page.
+And you’ve also learned about a good tool to use when a flow should be accessible from a record but not expanded automatically: a flow action.

 But what about flows that should be accessible from records of more than one object?
-Technically, we can create a different flow action for every object, make sure it references the same flow, and add it to the various page layouts.
-Besides the fact that it would be a lot of work up front, that approach sounds like a maintenance nightmare.
+Technically, you can create a different flow action for each object, make sure it references the same flow, and add it to the various page layouts.
+That approach would be a lot of work up front, and it sounds like a maintenance nightmare.

-Add a flow component to your app's utility bar, and with a click of a button, it's available to users no matter which page in the app they're on.
+Add a flow component to your app’s utility bar, and with a click of a button, it’s available to users no matter which page they’re on in the app.
 Of course, this means you should be triply sure of how frequently users need to run your flow.

 Add Your Flow to a Utility Bar